Jeet0410/LoanEase/testing.md

 This document presents the comprehensive test plan for **LoanEase**, demonstrating fulfillment of all ENSE 375 testing requirements.
 We apply both structure-based (path, data flow) and specification-based (boundary, equivalence class, decision table, state transition, use case) techniques, alongside integration tests.

 ## 2. Test Requirements
-Per course syllabus, the application must be tested as follows:
+Per project requirements, the application must be tested as follows:

 - **Function-Level (Structure-Based):** Path Testing, Data Flow Testing
 - **Integration Testing:** Interactions among a subset of modules